 - Postage: Any application that is not submitted online will be sent by special delivery post or courier so we can track delivery.
 Courier costs will depend on distance and time.
 Special delivery costs are likely to be between £6.25 and £75 plus VAT.

 - Travel and accommodation: Travel to and from meetings and/or a hearing and hotel accommodation will be charged at cost and will be subject to VAT.

 - Counsel’s fees: Fees for Counsel to represent you at a contested public hearing will be charged at cost and will be subject to VAT.

 We will be in a position to submit your application for a new premises licence/to vary an existing premises licence once we have received all necessary information from you, including acceptable plans of the premises, a payment on account of disbursements, and once the draft application form has been approved by you.

 Once an application is submitted, there is a 28-day consultation period during which interested parties can make “representations”.
 If no representations are made, the licensing authority can grant the application.
 If there are representations, the licensing authority should hold a public hearing within 20-working days of the expiry of the consultation period, at which the application will be determined, however some licensing authorities take longer to list hearings.

 The Liquor & Entertainment department at Harris Hagan is led by Francesca Burnett-Hall, an Associate, who has over 15 years’ experience in licensing and divides her time between licensing and gambling regulatory work.
 She works on licensing matters including all types of application under the Licensing Act 2003, and advises clients in relation to the acquisition of new premises, including reviewing property documents such as leases and agreements for leases.

-Francesca is assisted by Lucy Paterson and Jessica Wilson, who are Associates, and Yue-Ting Fung and Michelle French, who are Paralegals.
+Francesca is assisted by Jessica Wilson, who is an Associate, and Yue-Ting Fung, who is a Paralegal.